Computer Repair and Maintenance

 Telephone: 416-289-5000, ext.
 3556

-Centennial College's Computer Repair and Maintenance program will offer students a valuable combination of technical and business abilities to start them off in the career direction of their choice.
+Centennial College's Computer Repair and Maintenance program offers you a valuable combination of technical and business abilities to start you off in the career direction of your choice.

-With every computer eventually needing a tune-up, students will attend Computer Repair and Maintenance courses that will teach them basic computer hardware theory, operating systems and application programs to keep computers running flawlessly.
-Additionally, they will gain technical hands-on experience in installation, maintenance and applying trouble-shooting techniques.
+With every computer eventually needing a tune-up, you attend Computer Repair and Maintenance courses that teaches you basic computer hardware theory, operating systems and application programs to keep computers running flawlessly.
+Additionally, you gain technical hands-on experience in installation, maintenance and application of troubleshooting techniques.

 With more and more microcomputer-based systems entering the marketplace, there is a need for professionals who can link their computer hardware expertise to the general needs of business.
-To ensure students' success in the field, students will also acquire business experience by examining approaches for maintaining strong customer relations and providing effective technical support.
+To ensure your success in the field, you also acquire business experience by examining approaches for maintaining strong customer relations and providing effective technical support.

-This concise Computer Repair and Maintenance program will prepare students to step into an important role by combining a broad range of computer-related courses with strong interpersonal skills training.
+This concise Computer Repair and Maintenance program prepares you to step into an important role by combining a broad range of computer-related courses with strong interpersonal skills training.

 |Course Code||Course Title||Location|